For students

 Backwards practice

-Start at the last measure.
-Practice until fluent, then back up one measure.
-Continue until the whole section is fluent.
+Start at the last measure of a piece or section.
+Practice until you can play it fluently.
+Then back up one measure and play the last two measures together.
+Continue until you have the whole section fluent.

 #32